-– Industrial archaeology of railways
+– The archaeology of railways and disused industrial spaces

 – Clothing, spinning, weaving, dying, and fabrics in the archaeological record

 – Folklore, local mythology, spirits of place, folk horror and local traditions

 – Recreating foods from historical and archaeological sources